marcopashkov/django_hana/README.md

 Setup
 ------
-1. install the python package via setup.py
+1\.
+Install the python package via setup.py

 ```bash
 python setup.py install
 ```

-2. The config in the Django project is as follows
+2\.
+The config in the Django project is as follows

 ```python
 DATABASES = {